sfi0zy/guitarix-presets-collection/README.md

 ## Presets Description

-The presets are created for home usage with the notebook and the common speakers or headphones.

 The collection includes:

 ### Fender '65 Deluxe Reverb

 Bright vintage sound with reverb and tremolo.
-Nice choice for old school rock/metal music, blues, country and experiments with echoes.
+Nice choice for old school rock music, blues and experiments with echoes.

+This preset is created for home usage with the notebook and the common speakers or headphones.

 The Deluxe Reverb has no effects loops, so the pedals are plugged before the amp.
 It's not a mistake.
 We use the CryBaby (auto), the Tone Screamer and the Digital Delay and this pedalboard remains unchanged in different presets to make the switches between them more realistic.